 Conclusion

-In conclusion, using a wearable pump does not have to decrease your milk supply.
+Using a wearable pump does not have to decrease your milk supply.
 However, if you do not use the pump correctly this may impact your milk production over time.
 If the suction power and speed settings don't match your body's needs, it can reduce stimulation and therefore milk supply over time.

 Other factors such as overall health and lifestyle habits play also an important role in successful breastfeeding outcomes.
 Therefore mamas should ensure they are taking care of themselves both physically and mentally throughout their journey toward successful motherhood!